Getting a new customer costs 5-7x more than keeping an existing one.

 8. Connect loyalty to your digital menu

-If you're using a digital QR menu, connect it to your loyalty program enrollment.
+If you are using a digital QR menu, connect it to your loyalty program enrollment.

 The menu QR and the loyalty enrollment QR can sit on the same table card.
 A customer who scans to see the menu sees the loyalty card offer at the same time.
 Enrollment happens during the meal, when the experience is fresh and positive.